-Join Christopher Matthew Spencer for an in-depth discussion in this video Browsing auction-style listings, part of eBay for Buyers Essential Training.
+Join Christopher Matthew Spencer for an in-depth discussion in this video Browsing auction-style listings, part of eBay Essential Training: Buying.

 It can be really exciting to attend a live auction, and eBay has capitalized on this thrill by offering auction-style listings as a way to buy merchandise.
 Bidding can be tons of fun.
 You can acquire incredible bargains, and it's interesting to explore merchandise from sellers across the world online.
 We'll take some time to review how auction-style listings work, on eBay and how you can best take advantage of competitive bidding to find scarce items or get super deals on everyday products.
 You're going to want to search for items.
 Of course, that's how you find things on eBay.